[[trackingImage]]

 LN4 Hand

-A group of 81 Lamorinda Sunrise Rotarians and guests, which included 9 Joaquin Moraga students and family members, gathered at the Lafayette Veterans Building to assemble 36 prosthetic hand devices.
-The device, known as the LN4 Hand, is a low-tech prosthetic that was invented by a Rotarian and is incredibly valuable to individuals without an upper limb.
-The loss of a limb can determine whether the individual is able to be employed and contribute to household duties.
-The event was not just a project-related activity but also a social gathering to help raise money for the Lamorinda Sunrise Endowment Fund.
+In 2023, a group of 81 Lamorinda Sunrise Rotarians and guests gathered at the Lafayette Veterans Building to assemble 36 prosthetic hand devices.
+The LN4 Hand is provided to the recipient at no cost.
 Lamorinda Sunrise Rotary has financially supported the LN4 Hand project for nearly 20 years, and this is the second time we have hosted an assembly project.

 Project Lead: Terry Pickering